1. Home

 By strategically considering the emotional load of caring, you can set yourself up for success while protecting your health.
 These simple tips can make a big difference in alleviating the emotional load of caring:

-1. Getting out and about - even though the responsibilities of caring can make it more difficult to leave home, it’s important that you continue to explore your own interests, hobbies and recreations during your time as a carer.
+Even though the responsibilities of caring can make it more difficult to leave home, it’s important that you continue to explore your own interests, hobbies and recreations during your time as a carer.
 Look at how you can include a solo activity or time with friends as a regular part of your weekly schedule.

-2. Know you’re not alone - according to Carers UK there are 5.7 million cares across the UK.
+According to Carers UK there are 5.7 million cares across the UK.
 It can be beneficial to talk with others who are going through similar experiences as you.
 Carers can become isolated and spend all of their energy on caring rather than connecting with friends, family members.
 So if you are a carer, make sure to spend time with loved ones or connect with other carers in order to find common ground and support.

-3. Look after yourself and stay healthy - as a caregiver, you put normally put the needs of the person you are caring for before your own needs.
+As a caregiver, you put normally put the needs of the person you are caring for before your own needs.
 However, looking after yourself is not selfish.
 By making time for regular exercise, eating nutritious and healthy meals, and getting enough sleep, carers can protect themselves from the impacts of long-term caring.

 Carer is preparing food with a woman